Ulyanovsk Russia Travel Guide

 Small baked or fried buns with various fillings like apple, jam, meat, cabbage, or potato.
 Look for those at local bakeries and cafes.

-Perfect as a snack or light meal.
+Perfect as a light bite or light meal.

 Kvass, a non-alcoholic fermented rye bread drink, is refreshing.
 Mors, a tart fruit drink made from cranberries or lingonberries, additionally provides a refreshing taste.